 The Anthem data breach exposed the following protected health information (PHI): names, dates of birth, medical IDs or Social Security numbers, street addresses, email addresses, and employment information.
 The Equifax data breach, on the other hand, exposed sensitive information including names, Social Security numbers, driver’s license numbers, and addresses.

 In the Equifax case, according to CNN Business, the organization first disclosed the hack in September 2017—three months after it discovered the breach.
 A security flaw in a web application-builder gave hackers a window into the company’s data stores, and Equifax admitted to knowing about the security issue two months before the hack.
-As noted here, the Federal Trade Commission (FTC) found that Equifax failed to “implement reasonable access controls” despite claiming to have deployed “reasonable physical, technical and procedural safeguards” to protect consumer data.
+As noted in this article, the Federal Trade Commission (FTC) found that Equifax failed to “implement reasonable access controls” despite claiming to have deployed “reasonable physical, technical and procedural safeguards” to protect consumer data.

 Both Anthem and Equifax were required by their settlement agreements to take a series of steps to improve their cybersecurity and provide credit protection for consumers affected by the breach.
 Of course, ideally, organizations that house sensitive data would take such security measures before experiencing a breach.
 And for any company—especially small-to-medium-sized healthcare practices—staff education is key to ensuring data security, as human error often is the root cause of security lapses.